LEARN MORE ABOUT THE EDITING LABS

 Photoshop, InDesign,Lightroom, Illustrator, amongst many other options within the suite.

-A full list of all the versions of this software we are currently running can be found on the Film & Video Studies Undergraduate Blackboard Organization site.
+A full list of all the versions of this software we are currently running can be found on the Film & Video Studies Canvas page.
+Go to: Canvas > Courses > Film and Video Studies Majors Undergraduate > Modules > Post Production

 If you are interested in purchasing Adobe Creative Cloud for use at home, please visit the student page on the Adobe site.